MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/publish-groups.md

 ## Publish groups FAQ

-Q: How many items can be in a publish group?
+#### Q: How many items can be in a publish group?

 A: At this time, there is a limit of 2,000 items per publish group.
 Be aware that very large publish groups may take several minutes to publish at their scheduled time.

-Q: Are publish groups like code 'branches' in software development terminology?
+#### Q: Are publish groups like code "branches" in software development terminology?

-A: Yes and no.  Publish groups do act like branches in that they can be though of as forked versions of your site.
+A: Yes and no. Publish groups do act like branches in that they can be thought of as forked versions of your site.
 However, there is no concept of a merge at the individual item level.
-The last published item simply over-writes what was previously there, and last publish always wins.
+The last published item simply overwrites what was previously there, and the most recent publish always supercedes previous publishes.

-Q: Can I schedule two publish groups to go live at the exact same time?
+#### Q: Can I schedule two publish groups to go live at the exact same time?

 A: Not at this time.
 The system will currently force you to stagger scheduled publish groups at least 5 minutes apart for performance and conflict reasons.

-Q: Can I schedule omnichannel back office items though publish groups, like discounts and product updates?
+#### Q: Can I schedule omnichannel back office items though publish groups, like discounts and product updates?

-A: Currently publish groups support website content only, but we are fully aware of the value that integration with back office merchandising scenarios would bring to omnichannel campaign launch coordination and automation.
+A: Currently publish groups support website content only, but there is awareness of the value that integration with back office merchandising scenarios would bring to omnichannel campaign launch coordination and automation.